Abdulrahman-Saad/Abdulrahman-Saad.github.io/_posts/2019-10-12-Predicting-Customer-Churn.md

 ## Introduction
 Customers churn have been a concern to many companies throughout the years for many reasons.
-In this project customers churn problems will be discussed, analyzed and finally solutions will be delivered to help companies keep the customers churn rate as low as possible.
+In this project customers churn problems will be discussed, analyzed and finally, solutions will be delivered to help companies keep the customers churn rate as low as possible.

 ### What is Customer Churn?
 Customer churn term is often used in companies that provide services.
 And it refers to when a customer leaves a company that he was subscribed to or he was using their services.
 Here are some good examples to customer churn: